baamenabar/cv/cv.md

 Graphic Designer by profession, web developer by choice.

 Working the web as a generalist, focusing on the problems that need solving, always trying to integrate new technologies or new approaches into projects.
-Huge fan of the 80/20 project management rule when time is scarce.
+Huge fan of the 80/20 principle, specially when time is scarce.

 A veteran ActionScript orphan, now in love with front–end technologies, semantics and progressive enhancement.
 Down to earth seasoned project manager.